 Volunteer creative writer at Ella’s helping trafficking survivors voice their experiences

-Committee member of choir founded by torture survivors
+Committee member of a choir founded by torture survivors

-I trained for 6 years at London Centre for Psychodrama where I was awarded a distinction for my dissertation.
-It focussed on how psychodrama can bridge divides and create resilience in the individual and the collective.
+I trained for 6 years at London Centre for Psychodrama where I was awarded a distinction.
+My dissertation focussed on how psychodrama can bridge divides and create resilience in both individuals and the collective.

-I regularly attend CPD psychotherapy training events to deepen my skillset and knowledge
+I regularly attend CPD psychotherapy training events to deepen my skills and knowledge.

 One year Acting qualification at Oxford School of Drama